Twisted homology of configuration spaces, homology of spaces of equivariant maps, and stable homology of spaces of non-resultant systems of real homogeneous polynomials: Main results

 \begin{example} \rm The space $\PP_{1,3}^k \setminus \Sigma$ is homotopy equivalent to the Stiefel manifold $V_3(\R^k)$.
 For odd $k>3$ the Poincar\'e polynomial of its rational cohomology group is equal to $(1+t^{k-3})(1+t^{2k-3})$.
-All elements of this group are stable: the number 3 in the first bracket should be considered as $n$, and in the second one just as 3, see the row \{$m$ even, $M$ even\} of Table \ref{oddd} for $m=2$, $M=k-1$.
+All elements of this group are stable, i.e. they are induced from certain elements of the group $H^*(\mbox{EM}_1(S^2,S^{k-1}),\Q)$ under the map (\ref{embev}) with $n=3$.
+Indeed, the number 3 in the first bracket should be considered as $n\equiv m+1$, and in the second one just as 3, see the row \{$m$ even, $M$ even\} of Table \ref{oddd} for $m=2$, $M=k-1$.
 In the case of even $k>3$ the Poincar\'e polynomial of $H^*(V_3(\R^k))$ is equal to $(1+t^{k-1})(1+t^{2k-5})$; only the generator corresponding to $t^{k-1}$ is stable, see the row \{$m$ even, $M$ odd\} of Table \ref{oddd}.
-The groups $H^*(\PP_{2,3}^k \setminus \Sigma,\Q)$ are calculated in \cite{i16}; all of them contain a stable subgroup isomorphic to $\Q$ in dimension $k-1$, see the rows \{$m$ even\} of Table \ref{evv}. \end{example}
+The groups $H^*(\PP_{2,3}^k \setminus \Sigma,\Q)$ are found in \cite{i16}; all of them contain a stable subgroup isomorphic to $\Q$ in dimension $k-1$, see the rows \{$m$ even\} of Table \ref{evv}. \end{example}